blindFS/blog-raw/_posts/2013-07-20-awesome-wm-gpu-temp-popup.md

 #### rc.lua

-create a widget and hook it with the defined popup.
+Create a widget and hook it with the defined popup.

-done!
+Done!

 {% highlight lua linenos %}
 tempicon       = widget ({ type = "imagebox" })